This is the second story in my Irregulars universe. The first story, which introduces the universe, is Irregular Investigation,

 "C’mon, it’s a long walk to Atlanta," Kate said.
 I followed her confused,

 Kate and I hid behind a shack as the patrol rolled by.
-They weren’t Relief Force Constables.
+These troopers weren’t Relief Force Constables.
 They weren’t even Relief Force.
 Atlanta – or more to the point, the Atlanta Exclusion Zone – was one of the few places in the North American sector under the direct control of the Liberation Army.
-The Army didn’t bother with trying to arrest people in the AEZ.
+The Army didn’t bother arresting people in the AEZ.
 They just opened fire.
 Unless they were dealing with demis.
-Then, they’d try to pin us down long enough to unleash the Praetorian Red Team.
+Then, they’d try to pin us down long enough to call in the Praetorian Red Team.
 We waited until the rumble of the Rhino Infantry Fighting Vehicles was a few blocks away.

 "Where are we going?"
 Kate asked.